aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/_index.md

 Add the Aspose.Email JAR to your project’s classpath or include it via Maven/Gradle.
 This gives you access to `MailMessage`, `Appointment`, and related classes.

 ### Step 2: Build the Appointment (Calendar Invite)
 Create an `Appointment` object, fill in the subject, location, start/end times, and attendees.
-This object will later be saved as an `.ics` file and attached to an email.
+This object will later be saved as an **ICS file** – essentially **generate ics file java** – and attached to an email.

-### Step 3: Convert the Appointment to an iCalendar File
+### Step 3: Convert the Appointment to an iCalendar Stream
 Use `Appointment.save` to generate the iCalendar stream.
 You can either write it to disk or keep it in memory for attachment.
+This step **generates the ics file java** that will be sent.

 ### Step 4: Create the Email Message
 Instantiate a `MailMessage`, set the sender, recipients, subject, and body.
 Attach the iCalendar stream as a `message/rfc822` part so email clients recognize it as a meeting request.
+In other words, you **attach ics to email** automatically.

 ### Step 5: (Optional) Add a Digital Signature
 If you need a **digital signature email**, load your certificate and call `mailMessage.sign`.
 This ensures the message integrity and authenticity.